denis-gz/pw-meter/README.md

 In case you have assembled the board using the schematic and components specified in the KiCad project, follow these steps to bring it to life:

 1. You may use the supplied firmware image or build your own.
 If building from source, please update `mqtt_cred.h` and `wifi_creds.h` files with your credentials (not necessary if you do not require MQTT telemetry).
+Also, please verify settings in the `sdkconfig` to match actual hardware (since at the time of this writing the project has not been yet tested with the actual/final PCB).
+Use usual `idf.py menuconfig` command to re-generate the `sdkconfig`.
 2. To build the firmware image, use standard **ESP-IDF** tools (CMake, idf.py, etc).
 The project was developed with ESP-IDF **v5.5.4** using **QtCreator** as the IDE.
 The third-party library `nopnop2002/ssd1306` is used to handle the **OLED** display.
 3. Flash the firmware via USB Serial/JTAG interface (hold the **BOOT** key while powering on the board).
 The ESP32's **UART0** interface is also available on the **J3** header for flashing or serial console access (useful for adjusting parameters at runtime).
 4. Connect the AC voltage source to the Voltage Transformer module (**U6** sub-board).